stroemlind/loppan/README.md

 * Select GitHub and confirm the connection between Heroku and GitHub.
 * Search for the project's repository name on GitHub and click "connect" to link GitHub with Heroku.
 * On the same page, scroll down and choose how to deploy the app.
 For this project, automatic deploys are selected and enabled.
+* Create a **Procfile** for Heroku, using the following command:
+    - `echo web: node index.js > Procfile`
+* Create a **requirements.txt** file for Heroku, using the following command:
+    - `pip3 freeze --local > requirements.txt`

+Note: this project doesn't make use of any additional Python packages, so the [requirements.txt](requirements.txt) file is intentionally empty.
+However, should you need to install any packages from a requirements file, use the following command:
+- `pip3 install -r requirements.txt`

 The live link can be found here - [https://loppan.herokuapp.com/](https://loppan.herokuapp.com/)